Jaredee-byui/grapemod/README.md

 Currently the mod compiles and that's about it, for the next few weeks my main goals are as follows:
 * Item 1 - Finish implementing code base for new items
-* Item 2 - Complete sprite work
+* Item 2 - Get music disc working
-* Item 3 - Finish debugging and ensure project compiles
+* Item 3 - Figure out ore generation

 ## Authors: